Papers

 Applications Standard QFT, lattice gauge theory Abelian projections, emergent gauge theories, D-brane constructions, effective field theory below symmetry-breaking scales

-The essential algebraic and physical difference is that partial gauge fixing requires a consistent treatment of the remaining HH-redundancy at the cohomological level.
+The essential algebraic and physical difference is that partial gauge fixing requires a consistent treatment of the remaining ss2-redundancy at the cohomological level.
 Equivariant BRST cohomology and the appearance of nontrivial higher-order ghost couplings (e.g., quartic terms) are generic.

 7. Equivariant Cohomology: Cartan vs. Weil Models